igor-26/fomo-cli/README.md

 </p>

 **FOMO** is a CLI tool that helps you stay up to date with your social media.
+<br>No ads, no suggested content, only the content you are subscribed to.

 ## Getting Started